Managing tier-based reports

 1. Scroll to Tiers List.

-2. Click ➕ Add to create a tier inside the parent tier.
+2. Click ➕ Add to create a tier inside the parent tier report.

 3. Define its name, statuses, actions, and feedback settings.